 When living your life becomes reliant on a wheelchair, there's plenty of changes you have to make.
 One such change?
 When you become even more dependent on what your hands can do.
 Not only do you use your hands to eat, change, and text, but now you also use your hands to get around.
 But as great as hands are for helping people who use wheelchairs move from place to place, they simply aren't the best tools for the task.
 At least, not without some help.
 Well, here's the definitive guide on the various consideration for wheelchair gloves that work for you, including a section specifically for people who use automatic wheelchairs.

 Hand Challenges with a Wheelchair

-Just because your mobility has been reduced doesn’t mean you’ve given up on maintaining your independence.
+Just because your mobility has been reduced doesn't mean you have to give up on maintaining your independence.
 You want to be able to enjoy going outside whenever you want, to spend time with loved ones, and even enjoy the sun if there's a park nearby.
-You are determined to enjoy the things that matter most, and not have to be completely encumbered by mobility issues.
+You are determined to enjoy the things that matter most, and not be hindered by mobility issues.

 The trouble is, being a person who uses a wheelchair, your hands are subject to pain and injury.
 The repetitive motions of stopping, turning, and propelling forward compress the nerves in the hands and can cause Carpal Tunnel Syndrome (CTS).

 Or the continued use of your hands on your wheelchair rims can cause blisters, especially when it comes to slowing your manual wheelchair down, or stabilizing your manual wheelchair when navigating a bumpy road or sidewalk.

 And as a person who either uses a manual or automatic wheelchair, your hands are subjected to the outside elements.
 On rainy days, it's hard to get a grip on a manual wheelchair, as well as too cold to touch the metal rims of one.